vlbee/nhshackday-eyeguide/README.md

 # Emergency EyeGuide

-Developed on behalf of NHS Hack Day, between 20th June 2018 - 1st July 2018, between three developers, two ophthalmologic doctors that represented an NHS Trust and others.
+Developed at London NHS Hackday 2018, between 30th June 2018 - 1st July 2018, between three developers, two ophthalmologic doctors that represented an NHS Trust and others.

+Our group created a reference app to help users find relevent management clinical guidelines at their fingertips.

+#### PLEASE NOTE
+This is a prototype project, not approved for clinical use.

+## Running Locally

+1. Make sure that you have the Gatsby CLI program installed using `npm install --global gatsby-cli`
+2. Clone this repo `git clone https://github.com/vlbee/nhshackday-eyeguide.git` and navigate into it `cd nhshackday-eyeguide`
+3. Install the required dependencies `npm i`
+4. Run `gatsby develop`
+5. Access the site at `http://localhost:8000/`

+## Tech Stack

+Built with **[Gatsby](https://www.gatsbyjs.org/)**, a static site generator for React with data in Markdown file format.
+`styled-components` and `normalize.css` used for styling.
+**GraphQL** used to process the markdown files.

 ## The Challenge